nandisumanta/class_devops/README.md

 # class_devops
-This is a new repository for devops class.
+This is a new repository for the DevOps class.
+This is useful for all the students.